John Roberts said "things have changed dramatically" in the South. Georgia shows why he's wrong.

 — Ari Berman (@AriBerman) March 25, 2021

-Georgia was the first southern state to pass a poll tax to disenfranchise newly emancipated Black voters during Reconstruction.
+Georgia was the first Southern state to pass a poll tax to disenfranchise newly emancipated Black voters during Reconstruction.
 Now it’s one of the first states to pass sweeping new voting restrictions in 2021, based on Trump’s lies about a stolen election.

 Voting discrimination is far from a thing of the past, and things have changed much less in the South than John Roberts would have you believe.